sbissantz/rarp/git.md

 can when documenting your changes!
 But for the sake of understanding the Git way of doing things, the snippet suffices.

-However, if you want to nuancly pin down all the new cool features you've implemented, make sure to restrict yourself to 80 characters and type `git commit`. `git commit` will start your previously defined editor (nvim, emacs, atom,...).
+However, if you are like Nanny McGit and want to nuancly pin down all the new cool features you've implemented, make sure to restrict yourself to 80 characters and type `git commit`. `git commit` will start your previously defined editor (nvim, emacs, atom,...).
 Why 80 characters?
 Well, 80 is arbitrary.
-But it is a good rule of
-thumb: If you cannot outline the changes you made within 80 characters, you probably changed too much.
+But it is a good rule of thumb: If you cannot outline the changes you made within 80 characters, you probably changed too much.
 Get used to committing smaller junks of code more often.
 The tip could prevent you from some ugly merging conflicts and contributes to a harmonic multi user workflow on large, difficult projects.

 #
 # STOP